 This roomy rucksack is lightweight, comfy and comes with a built-in rain cover to negate the effects of the weather on your belongings.
 The design also includes lockable zips for a secure fit, and padded interior to keep your valuables protected.

-The anti-theft property is one of the primary highlights of any rucksack by this company, and the Pacsafe Metrosafe LS350 is a true embodiment of the same.
+The anti-theft property is one of the primary highlights of any rucksack by this company, and the Pacsafe Metrosafe LS350 is a true embodiment of their mission.
 It features an unslashable outer fabric, webbing straps, as well as a pocket that blocks foreign micro-chip readers.
 With the Metrosafe LS350, you’ll always have the confidence to travel around without danger of losing your most precious items.

 With a light, nimble structure and a striking design, the Osprey Talon 22 checks all the boxes for day hikes and urban outings.
 It comes in the perfect size for a casual day on the trail, and encompasses plenty of storage space inside for storing all your essentials.